Online Human Services Degree

 Employment of social and human service assistants is projected to grow 12 percent from 2021-2031, much faster than the average for all occupations.1 The BSCJ-HS could help you prepare for this field.

 The BSCJ in Human Services:

 - Has CTU Fast Track™ exams available - a series of mini modules designed to test your knowledge of key course objectives, offering the opportunity to earn college credit for what you already know

-- Is ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the fifth year in a row*
+- Is ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the ninth year in a row*

 At CTU, students come first.
 Our flexible online course schedules are designed to help you to build a class schedule around your schedule.
 And with grants and scholarships available for those who qualify, a degree from CTU can be both achievable and affordable.
 Learn more below or fill out the form to speak with an admissions advisor.

-* CTU’s Online Bachelor’s programs are ranked among the Best by U.S. News and World Report.
+* CTU programs are ranked among U.S. News & World Report’s 2023 Best Online Programs.